MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/services-in-china/parity-with-azure-information-protection.md

   3. Connect to the service using `Connect-AipService -environmentname azurechinacloud`.
   4. Run `(Get-AipServiceConfiguration).RightsManagementServiceId` to get the RMS ID.

-- Log in to your DNS provider and then navigate to the DNS settings for the domain to add a new SRV record.
+- Log in to your DNS provider, navigate to the DNS settings for the domain, and then add a new SRV record.
   - Service = `_rmsredir`
   - Protocol = `_http`
   - Name = `_tcp`